NathanR-85/Finder-to-AWS-S3/README.md

 If a file with the same name already exists in the bucket, a dialog will appear asking if you want to replace the existing file or rename the new file (by adding a suffix).

-## ⚠️ Warning
+## Considerations

-1. This script makes the uploaded files publicly accessible.
+- This script makes the uploaded files publicly accessible.
 Be careful not to upload sensitive files that you do not want to be publicly accessible.

-2. This script was made with the help of AI, and I'm not a coder so I can't review it, but it works flawlessly and I made sure the code is easy to read.
+- The script allows overwriting existing files in the S3 bucket.
+- The script copies overwrites anything on your system clipboard.